 Optical Networking of Superconducting Quantum Nodes with Transduction Devices

-The team is designing and constructing an optical channel to create remote microwave entanglement for the networking of superconducting quantum computers, expected to be operational by 2023.
+The team is designing and constructing a quantum optical channel to create remote microwave entanglement for the networking of superconducting quantum computers, expected to be operational by the end of 2026.

-In this continuous variable approach, the entanglement distribution of optically generated two-mode squeezed states is being used as the quantum resource.
-At the network nodes, optical states are being converted to the microwave domain with membrane-coupled resonator devices developed at NIST and CU-JILA with the world’s best available transduction performance.
-Implementation with continuous variables makes possible practical and efficient quantum state preparation, manipulation, and measurement with the potential to support on-demand, high data rate applications.
+In this primarily continuous variable approach, the entanglement distribution of optically generated two-mode squeezed states is being used as the quantum resource.
+At the network nodes, optical states are being down-converted to the microwave domain with doubly parametric, membrane-coupled resonator devices developed at NIST and CU-JILA with the world’s best available transduction performance.
+Implementation with continuous variables makes possible practical and efficient quantum state preparation, manipulation, and measurement with the potential to support on-demand, high-data rate applications.
+Alternatively, to combat the debilitating impact of loss on quantum signals, a single photon counting approach is being pursued.

 • Test novel microwave-optical transducers being developed at NIST and CU-JILA

-• Connect and operate transducers as nodes of a network
+• Entangle and operate transducers as nodes of a network

 • Develop networking protocols for continuous variables and single photons